RatJuggler/advent-of-code/2016/README.md

 ##### Day 14: One-Time Pad
 No issues with this problem.
 I implemented a cache to hold the 1000 hashes so but didn't look for any other optimisations.

+##### Day 15: Timing is Everything
+Started to simulate each disc turning then realised you can just test for each slot being aligned with a simple mod check.